jackiehjm/stx-docs/doc/source/updates/kubernetes/rolling-back-a-software-upgrade-after-the-second-controller-upgrade.rst

     #.
 Power down each host.

 #.
-Lock all storage (if applicable) and worker hosts.
+Power off all storage and worker nodes except the node with ceph-mon.

     .. note::
         Skip this step if doing this procedure on a |prod| Duplex system.